open5e/open5e/source/monsters/tome-of-beasts/D/derro-shadow-antipaladin.rst

 **Infectious Insanity (Recharge 5-6).** The derro chooses a creature it can see within 30 feet and magically assaults its mind.
-The creature must succeed on a DC 13 Wisdom saving throw or be affected as if by a confusion spell for 1 minute.
-An affected creature repeats the saving throw at the end of its
+The creature must succeed on a DC 13 Wisdom saving throw or be affected as if by a :ref:`srd:confusion` spell for 1 minute.
+An affected creature repeats the saving throw at the end of its turns, ending the effect on itself on a success.